Ada-Developers-Academy/C3Projects--2048/README.md

       - Moving
       - Collision
       - New Tile

 - Open a PR with your discussion notes and answers to the above questions.
 Include a link to your Trello board.
 Indicate in the PR which deliverable(s) you are targeting first.
+  - here is our Trello board: https://trello.com/b/LcM4jdgi/2048-team-beefcake
+  - We are starting with the task: Turn:Moving